Siege of Bamyan

-The siege of Bamyan (محاصره بامیان) took place in the spring of 1221 A.D. during the Mongol invasion of Khorasan.
-An army under the leadership of Genghis Khan, ruler of the Mongol Empire, who was in pursuit of Sultan Jalal al-Din Mangburni, the last ruler of the Khwarazmian Empire, Genghis Khan crossed the Hindu Kush and after that besieged the citadel of Shahr-e-Gholghola near Bamyan, northwest of Kabul, in present-day Afghanistan.
+The siege of Bamyan (محاصره بامیان) took place in the spring of 1221 A.D. during the Mongol invasion of Khorasan by an army under the leadership of Genghis Khan, ruler of the Mongol Empire, who was in pursuit of Sultan Jalal al-Din Mangburni, the last ruler of the Khwarazmian Empire.
+Genghis Khan crossed the Hindu Kush and after that besieged the citadel of Shahr-e-Gholghola near Bamyan, northwest of Kabul, in present-day Afghanistan.
 The siege had led to a devastating attack that left the city in ruins.

 Background

 After besieging Taloqan for several months, the Mongols of the Khagan Genghis Khan marched to confront the Shah Jalal al-Din Mangburni, the last representative of the Khwarazmian Empire, who had formed a new Muslim army in what is now Afghanistan and had defeated a Mongol army at the Battle of Parwan.

 Based on Al-Idrisi, the demographer Tertius Chandler noted that Bamyan was three times smaller than Balkh in 1150.
 Chandler estimated that Balkh had a population of about thirty thousand people (a rounded estimate) and calculated that the Friday Mosque of Bamyan had a capacity of about nine thousand people.